pulp/pulpcore/docs/plugins/plugin-writer/concepts/subclassing/models.rst

 Most plugins will implement:
  * model(s) for the specific content type(s) used in the plugin, should be subclassed from Content model
  * model(s) for the plugin specific remote(s), should be subclassed from Remote model
- * model(s) for the plugin specific publisher(s), should be subclassed from Publisher model

 Adding Model Fields